madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/ams/streamline_example.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-This learning path explores Streamline for Android application profiling on a mobile device.
+This Learning Path explores Streamline for Android application profiling on a mobile device.
 For other use cases, refer to the supporting materials for [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).

 ## Example Streamline report